 In 1984 Warhol moved out of the Broadway Factory location, occupying two locations on either side of the southwest corner of Madison Avenue and 33rd Street.

-The last Factory location was at 22 East 33rd Street, behind the blue fencing here.
-The building has been demolished and the lot empty for a while when I took these pictures.
+The last Factory location was at 22 East 33rd Street, behind the blue fencing seen above.
+The building had been demolished and the lot had been empty for a while when I took these pictures.

 Andy Warhol's last personal studio was around the corner at 158 Madison Avenue, just south of 33rd Street.
 That building has been torn down even more recently, after January, 2013, when I took the pictures of the last Factory location, but before September, 2013, when I took the picture below.

 The impermanence of Warhol's studio locations seems to fit together with his 1968 prediction:

 In 1966 he had filmed a number of acquaintances without providing any script or direction, creating the film Chelsea Girls.
 This was a three-and-a-half hour film of his entourage conducting their daily life in eight rooms of the Chelsea Hotel.
 According to the Radio Times Guide to Film 2007, "Andy Warhol's underground film is to blame for reality television."

 Well, the plague of "reality" television filled with human garbage probably would have happened without Andy Warhol's assistance.
 But he was keenly aware of our culture's obsession with fame.
 Polls of children and even adults demonstrate that when you ask many Americans "Whom do you most admire?", you really get an answer about who is the most famous or notorious, with those two concepts becoming ever more blurred.
 The U.S. eventually elected a serially bankrupt "reality" television figure as its President.